Rey Pratt

-Rey Lucero Pratt (October 11, 1878 – April 14, 1931) served the Church of Jesus Christ of Latter-day Saints (LDS Church) for 23 years as president of its Mexican Mission and for six years as a general authority.
+Rey Lucero Pratt (October 11, 1878 – April 14, 1931) was an American religious leader.
+He served as a general authority and as a mission president of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+He served for six years as a general authority and for 23 years as president of the church's Mexican Mission.
 Pratt helped establish the church in Mexico and among Spanish-speaking populations in the United States and Argentina.
-He also translated LDS Church materials into Spanish, wrote magazine articles, and spoke regularly at general conference.
+He also translated LDS Church materials into Spanish, wrote magazine articles, and spoke several times in the church's general conference.

 Pratt has at times been called the father of the Mexican Mission.

 Early life

 Pratt was born in Salt Lake City, Utah Territory, the fourth child and second son of Helaman Pratt and Emmeline Victoria Billingsley Pratt.
 When Rey was nine, the Pratts moved to Mexico to help settle Colonia Dublán, a Mormon colony in the northern state of Chihuahua.
 His father was settling in Mexico to escape being prosecuted by the United States federal government for practicing polygamy.
 Rey grew up in Mexico, learning to appreciate its history and people.